ukaea/PROCESS/documentation/proc-pages/physics-models/profiles/plasma_density_profile.md

     ##### Derivation

-    We calculate the volume integrated profile and then divide by the volume of integration to get the volume average density $\langle n \rangle$.
+    We calculate the volume integrated profile and then divide by the volume of integration to get the volume average density $\langle n_{\text{e}} \rangle$.
 If we assume the plasma to be a torus of circular cross section then we can use spherical cordinates.
 We can simplify the problem by representing the torus as a cyclinder of height equal to the circumfrence of the torus equal to $2\pi R$ where $R$ is the major radius of the torus, and $a$ is the plasma minor radius in the poloidal plane.

     The cyclindrical volume element is given by: